7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 As someone who’s worn every type of helmet out there for over 50 years, I can tell you that dual sport helmets have made significant advancements in recent years, particularly after 2018, with some even featuring Bluetooth connectivity.
 Enough to make you wonder — what are the best dual sport helmets with Bluetooth on the market today?
-Well, here are my top picks for 2023:
+Well, here are my top picks:

 Some helmets come with pre-installed Bluetooth systems or cutouts for adding your own headset.
 Pre-installed systems require no additional work and seamlessly integrate into the helmet.
 On the downside, they lack flexibility as you’re unable to switch to different systems or upgrade when new technology emerges.